albruevich/Text-Quest-Editor/README.md

 <img src="docs/trans_accepts.webp" width="241">

-The transition is shown if the parameter accepts (or does not accept) the specified values.
+The transition is displayed if the parameter accepts (or does not accept) the specified values.
-For example: p1 (gold) equals 1, or (apples - 2), or a random number from 3 to 10.
+For example: p1 (gold) is equal to 1, or (apples - 2), or a random number from 3 to 10.

 ---